-After a period of time, you might even find yourself very out of date.
-For example, rewind to around 2010 all Umbraco sites were written in web forms, in 2017 all sites will be written in MVC, in another 5 years, most Umbraco sites will be written in .NET Core.
+One important consideration is your future roadmap.
+In technology, shit changes rapidly.
+Rewind to around 2010 where all Umbraco sites were written in web forms.
+Those were bleak and often frustrating times 🖤 Around 2017, MVC was introduced like a night in shining armour 🛡️🛡️🛡️ In 2021 I expect most Umbraco sites will be written using .NET Core.
 If your site was built in Umbraco 4 in web forms and you've now decided to upgrade, you have a difficult choice to make.
 If you find yourself in this situation and you're unsure of whether you should upgrade, or start from scratch, then read on.

 Another example in which I was more hands-on, was a website upgrade from Sitecore 7.8 to 8.1.
 Sounds simple enough?
 It took me about 4 months to achieve it.
-Upgrading Sitecore is a different beast to Umbraco (MUCH MUCH WORSE), which is why working with Umbraco is a lot nicer, however, the point remains.
+Upgrading Sitecore is a different beast compared to Umbraco (MUCH MUCH WORSE), which is why working with Umbraco is a lot nicer, however, the considerations around upgrading compared to rebvuild and the same.
 Some upgrades can be easy, some can be nightmares.

 Should I Upgrade My Umbraco Website Or Start From Scratch

-The point of the last paragraph is to hopefully make you aware that upgrading isn't all smiles and magical unicorns.
-They can take a lot of time and effort.
-So before you decide if you want to upgrade, or, install, I suggest you ask yourself these questions:
+The purpose of the last section is to hopefully make you aware that upgrading isn't all smiles and magical unicorns 🦄🦄 If you encounter plug-in upgrade issues, database issues, or coding issues, it can take a lot more time upgrading compared to starting from scratch.
+So before you decide if you want to upgrade site, I suggest you run through this checklist and ask yourself these questions:

 How big is the upgrade jump?
-Depending on how out-of-date your website is will have a big factor if you should upgrade or start from scratch.
-Any minor upgrading, e.g. you're on the same version but want to do a slight upgrade, e.g. 7.1 to 7.11 will be an upgrade.
-If your CMS is only one version different, e.g. Umbraco 6 to 7 then I'd assume the upgrade wouldn't be too painful.
-If you want to go from Umbraco 4-7 however, I think this would warrant a discussion if starting from scratch would be better.
+Depending on how far behind the upgrade path your site is important.
+If you have a complex site that uses a lot of community packages that are not supported in the latest version, start from scratch is a good option.
+If you just need a perform a minor upgrade, e.g. v7.1 to v7.11 upgrading is the obvious choice.
+If your CMS is only one version different, e.g. Umbraco v6 to v7, I'd assume that your upgrade wouldn't be too painful.
+If you want to go from Umbraco v4 to v,7 however, I think this would warrant a discussion if starting from scratch would be better.

-How Many Third-Party Umbraco Packages Does The Site Use?
-Packages can be a good benefit of using Umbraco.
+How many third-party Umbraco Packages are used?
+Using community packages can be a good development accelerator when using Umbraco.
 Obviously, the less code you need to write the quicker and easier the build will be.
-However, most packages are managed by normal developers and after a period of time they can give up on a project and it becomes obsolete.
-It's very common to see a package that's only supported up-to version 6 of Umbraco if you've used that plug-in extensively throughout your website.
-You now have an issue as you'll also have to change all the other bits as well.
+Most community packages are managed by normal developers.
+The risk of using these packages is that they can stop being maintained.
+A developer can give up on a project and it becomes obsolete.
+It's very common to see a package that's only supported up to version v6 or v7 of Umbraco.
+If you've used that plug-in extensively throughout your website, you now have a refactoring nightmare.
+You will have to change, edit, or delete any reference to that package on your site.
 It's for these reasons, I tend to advise clients to steer away from relying too heavily on Umbraco packages unless it's something that is written by a company or multiple people.

 Always stay up-to-date.
-It's a lot easier to do numerous smaller incremental changes than it is to do a big bang once every few years.
+It's a lot easier to do numerous smaller incremental changes compared to doing a big bang once every few years.

 If you need to make a big jump do not include time as a factor.
 As I've said, I've seen upgrades take months and in one extreme case over a year.
-If you have a bad code base, your design is changing and you use numerous Umbraco packages throughout your content pages, then an upgrade might sound quicker, but it could end up taking you the same time as starting from scratch and it doesn't get you as far.
+If you have a bad code base, your design is changing and you use numerous now-defunct Umbraco packages throughout your site, an upgrade might sound quicker, however, once you go down the whack-a-mole route of big fixing it could take much much longer than you ever planned.